Noisy-Final-Project/Noisy-app/server/readme.md

 Our development stack is composed by the following libraries:

 1.  `Express` - Intercepting and handling `HTTP` packets with `POST/GET` requests from the View, an HTTP server.
-2.  `CORS` - Managing the Cross-Origin policy between the server and the client.
+2.  `CORS` - Managing the network connectivity policy to the server.
-3.  `Morgan` - Managing the logging system.
+3.  `Morgan` - Handling login/sign up processes securely.

 Those tools helped us implement and deliver the basic and necessary conditions for a fully functioning application.

 <a id="org5058967"></a>